mattermost/docs/source/install/install-rhel-8-mysql.rst

   ``mysql -u root -p``

 5. Change the password.
-At the mysql prompt, type the following command.
-Be sure to replace ``Password42!`` with the password that you want to use.
+At the prompt, type the following command.
+Be sure to replace ``Password42!`` with the password that you want to use:

   ``mysql> ALTER USER 'root'@'localhost' IDENTIFIED BY 'Password42!';``